behalf-oss/behave2cucumber/README.rst

     with open('behave_json.json') as behave_json:
         cucumber_json = b2c.convert(json.load(behave_json))

+There is a list of know issue: https://github.com/behalfinc/b2c/issues/2

-For any questions or suggestions you can contact the authoers listed below.
+For any questions or suggestions you can contact the authors listed below.

 Authors:
 Andrey Goldgamer - andrey.goldgamer@behalf.com